-- 1. During national phases, each team shall produce: - 1.1. during Phase I Idea Presentation: an Idea Presentation Document, a Optional Pre-totype and a First Elevator Pitch; this will be evaluated both by the other teams and by a Phase I Jury to select a number of teams proceeding further, by the Deadline Selection Phase I):
+- 1. During national phases, each team shall produce: - during Phase I Idea Presentation: an Idea Presentation Document, an Optional Pre-totype and a First 1.1.
+Elevator Pitch; this will be evaluated both by the other teams and by a Phase I Jury to select a number of teams proceeding further, by the Deadline Selection Phase I):